MaryamAsgarinezhad/obsidian/Linux/Ansible.md

 ```

 This runs tasks tagged with 'config'.
-Applies on all inventories in -i inventories/dev/, and applies only on cachenodes.
+Applies on inventories in -i inventories/dev/, and applies only on cachenodes.

 ------------------------